Can Compression Clothing Actually Improve Lymphatic Flow? What the Science Really Shows

 That last one is where performance wear enters the conversation.

-Do Compression Leggings Improve Circulation?
-What Research Says
+Do Compression Leggings Improve Circulation and Reduce Swelling?
+What Research Shows

 Compression garments are not new.
 They’ve been studied extensively in both medical and athletic settings.

-Research shows that external compression can influence muscle tissue oxygenation during exercise.
-Other clinical studies examining light graduated compression (around 8–15 mmHg) demonstrate measurable reductions in swelling, tightness, fatigue, and leg discomfort.
+Research shows that external compression can improve circulation and influence muscle tissue oxygenation during exercise.
+Clinical studies examining light graduated compression leggings (typically 8–15 mmHg) demonstrate measurable reductions in swelling, leg tightness, fatigue, and fluid retention.

 In simple terms: